-- Written Reprimand The purpose of a written reprimand is to give an employee formal written notice that his or her conduct has been deemed to be inappropriate and of any action that may be necessary to correct said conduct.
+- Verbal Reprimand- A verbal reprimand is an articulation of the problem by the supervisor to the employee.
+This serves as a warning and may be administered before a supervisor applies stronger action.
+A verbal reprimand shall note the date and nature of the reprimand as well as specifically state that the employee is receiving a formal warning.
+A written record of the reprimands will be made and such will be made a part of the employee's personnel file.
+Such records should include the time, date, a brief description of the problem and direction given to the employee. - Written Reprimand The purpose of a written reprimand is to give an employee formal written notice that his or her conduct has been deemed to be inappropriate and of any action that may be necessary to correct said conduct.
 The written reprimand should also specify consequences if the employee does not correct his or her inappropriate conduct.
 If Human Resources determines that a written reprimand is appropriate pursuant to the Progressive Discipline Program, the supervisor or management representative shall prepare the written reprimand and submit it to Human Resources for review.
 Once approved by Human Resources, the supervisor or management representative will give the written reprimand to the employee.
 The written reprimand shall be signed by the supervisor or management representative, the employee and any third-party who witnessed the issuance of the written reprimand.
 The employee's signature is an acknowledgement of receipt of the form, not agreement with its contents.
-The original written reprimand shall be sent to Human Resources to be placed in the employee's personnel file, with copies to the employee and the employee's direct supervisor.

-- Suspension A suspension is a forced unpaid leave of absence from employment with the County.
-The County may require an employee who is suspended to report to work to serve the suspension.
-An employee serving a suspension in this manner shall continue to be compensated at the employee's regular rate of pay for hours worked.
+The original written reprimand shall be sent to Human Resources to be placed in the employee's personnel file, with copies to the employee and the employee's direct supervisor. - Working Suspension A working suspension results when the County requires an employee who is suspended to report to work to serve the suspension.
+An employee serving a working suspension shall continue to be compensated at the employee's regular rate of pay for hours worked.
 The disciplinary action shall be recorded in the employee's personnel file and has the same effect as a suspension without pay for the purpose of recording disciplinary actions.

-- Reduction See Section 5.15.

-- Demotion See Section 5.14.

-- Removal See Section 5.17.
+Working suspensions may be applied to situations other than attendance control issues at management's discretion with consultation from HR.